philiplambok/yoo/README.md

 - **Fresh start**: Run `./dx/rebuild` for a complete environment rebuild
 - **Database reset**: Use `./dx/reset-db` to completely reset your database with fresh sample data
 - **Error handling**: All commands check for Docker availability automatically
-- **Database persistence**: Database files are automatically persisted between restarts
+- **Database persistence**: PostgreSQL data is persisted via Docker volumes between restarts
 - **Flexibility**: Use `./dx/exec` for any Rails commands not covered by specific scripts

 ## 🏗️ How DX Commands Work